Sakshi2610/product-category/Readme.md

 6. Discount Value
 7. Add to Cart
 8. The Badge if available
-is displayed in the dynamic cards.
+will be displayed on the dynamic cards.

 #### Similarly, when the user clicks on the "Women" and "Kids" tabs, the corresponding data for the respective sections is displayed in the dynamic cards.